-- The agency takes on all employer responsibilities.
+- The provider takes on all employer responsibilities.

 - If you are self-funding, the only paperwork you will get involved with is the initial contract and monthly invoice.

-- Any issues with the agency can be discussed with the agency.
+- Any issues with the provider can be discussed directly.

-- You can alter the amount of care needed easily with notiece.
+- You can alter the amount of care needed easily with notice.

 - You may be able to negotiate a payment holiday if your parent goes away or has a spell in hospital – best to check first.

 Mum had an embarrassingly long list of things she did not want from a carer in her own home.
-The agency manager was very understanding but there was a fair amount of trial and error before we found people Mum was happy to have at home.
-Actually it was a bit of a nightmare – thank goodness for the agency though.
+The provider manager was very understanding but there was a fair amount of trial and error before we found people Mum was happy to have at home.
+Actually it was a bit of a nightmare – thank goodness for the provider though.